justinsmorganHHC/custom-smooch-web-ui/README.md

 ## Receive messages

-In order to update the UI with the content of new messages we can use Smooch's event interface `on`.
+In order to update the UI with the content of new messages, we can use Smooch's event interface `on`.
 We're interested in handling two events `message:received` for incoming messages and `message:sent` for outbound messages.

 - See the documentation for [events](https://github.com/smooch/smooch-web#events)